kachiann/British-Airways-Data-Science-Forage/README.md

 - Scape data from [Skytrax](https://www.airlinequality.com%5D).
 - Get the site’s HTML code into a Python script so that one can interact with it.
 For this task, we’ll use Python’s requests library.
 - Parse HTML Code With Beautiful Soup, where Beautiful Soup is a Python library for parsing structured data.
 - Analyse the data collected.
-Given that the collected data is unstructured and predominantly text-based, it is crucial to perform data cleaning to prepare the data for analysis.
+Given that the collected data is messy and predominantly text-based, it is crucial to perform data cleaning to prepare the data for analysis.

 In my analysis, I incorporated Word Cloud and Sentiment Analysis.
 Additionally, Topic Modeling can be taken into consideration for a more comprehensive understanding.